Code-Institute-Submissions/thetherapypractice/README.md

 * Navbar and Footer Colour: #F7B32B <strong>Chinese Yellow</strong> It was a bold move to go with a yellow for the nav bar and footer, however, i think it works very well and provides the warmth and emotive expression a site like this intends to draw out from the viewer.

-* Primary: #F89833 <strong> Deep Saffron </strong> This is the colour of the home and final (my style) page.
+* Primary: #F89833 <strong> Deep Saffron </strong> This is the colour of the about, approach and rates page.
 I wanted this to be the primary colour because it is bright, warm and soothing.
-It provides a beautiful gradient from the slightly lighter, chinese yellow which is the colour of the nav bar and footer.
+It is also the background colour for the __introduction to Charanjit__, I wanted the prospective client to associate all of the aformentioned colour attributes with __Chaaranjit__.
+Additionally, it provides a beautiful gradient from the slightly lighter, chinese yellow which is the colour of the nav bar and footer.
 Instantly the prospective clientis feeling, intrigued, excited and happy.

- - nav bar
-#612100 - nav bar text, other text too?
-* Secondary: #CDBB49 <strong>Old Gold</strong> This is the colour of the about page.
-The about page is pretty important as its the __introduction to Charanjit__ .
-Therefore, I wanted a slightly more serious and focused colour to make it easier for the prospective client to absorb the information.
-In addition to this, the greenish tint blends well with the previous colour and is inline with the nature theme.
+* Secondary: #A3B5C6 <strong>Cadet Blue (Crayola) </strong> This is the colour of the help, working together and contact page.
+I wanted a slightly more serious and focused colour to make it easier for the prospective client to absorb the information.

-* Tertiary: #A3B5C6 <strong>Cadet Blue (Crayola) </strong> This is the colour for the Issues page.
-Similarly to the about page, this is a serious page, the colour provides calmness and focus.
+* Tertiary: #612100 <strong>Bakers Chocolate </strong> This is the colour for the headings and hovers throughout the page the colour provides calmness, depth and focus.

 * Default text colour : #fafafa <strong>Off-white</strong> I felt this colour sat beautifully on the default background colour, making everything very visible and easy to read.

-* Default hover colour: #d33428cb I used this as the hover colour, for subtl continuity and depth.

-##### Styling:

-##### Example Variables:

-Colours:

-Default Styling:

 ##### Background:
 The background images I chose to use on the about me page are photographs i took of Charanji Dosanjh. we wanted to capture her in a natural yet stylistic way.